AI worktree lanes¶

 st lane refactor --agent codex --yolo "split the auth module"

-Note: --yolo is a no-op when reattaching to an existing tmux session (no new agent is started).
-Pass a new prompt — e.g. st lane mylane --agent claude --yolo "next subtask" — to open a fresh agent window where the flag takes effect.
+--yolo requires --agent.
+It's a no-op when reattaching to an existing tmux session — pass a new prompt to open a fresh agent window where the flag takes effect.

-Use with care: yolo mode lets the agent edit files, run commands, and touch your environment without prompting.
-The lane's worktree is isolated, but everything the agent runs is still running as you.
+Use with care.
+The lane's worktree is isolated, but everything the agent does still runs as you.

 st lane big-refactor --agent claude --agent-arg=--verbose "pull apart the auth module"